folkertdev/reversible-debugger/tfp-submission/mapping.md

 The four communication operations, `send`, `receive`, `offer` and `select` are constructors.
 Likewise, parallel execution, function application and unit (the empty program) have their own constructors.

-To create slightly more interesting examples, we've also introduced constructors for let-bindings and if-then-else statements.
+To create more interesting examples, we've also introduced constructors for let-bindings and if-then-else statements.
 These constructions can be reduced to function applications, so they don't add new semantics.
 They are purely syntactic sugar, but do show how one might extend this language with new constructors.